keelback-code/odd-art-history/README.md

 Many thanks to my mentor Marantha Ilesanmi for his help and advice.
 Thanks also to my friend Cameron Chamberlain for his advice.

-Sincere thanks to my wife Finola Connor for her feedback throughout the whole process, and coffee.
+Sincere thanks to my wife Finola Connor for her invaluable feedback and patient ear throughout the whole process, and making me coffee.